-A marriage: Amid controversies over Buddhist-Muslim union, Stanzin Saldon, Murtaza Agha get wedding reception
+A marriage: Amid controversy over Buddhist-Muslim union, Stanzin Saldon, Murtaza Agha get wedding reception

 Murtaza begged his uncle not to tell anyone about the wedding other than his father.
 But after Murtaza’s father came to know, the news spread.
 “In the winter, my mother came to visit me in Jammu and I put her in the same room as Shifah and told her, ‘Meet your nama (the word in Purgi, the language that Murtaza speaks, for daughter-in-law)’.”
 Once they met, he says, the resistance ended.

 Soon, news also reached Shifah’s family in Leh that their daughter had married a Muslim man without their consent.
-Shifah says that she had shared everything with her mother all along.
 As her family reacted in anger, she decided to try convince them in person.
 “Last December, I went to Leh to meet them and confront them about my decision, but their reaction was so strong I left.
 I decided that I had to take this call on my own,” she says.
 According to Shifah, her family got almost violent and began cursing her.

 “Shifah was taken to religious leaders, they thought the priests could change her mind,” Murtaza adds.
 Shifah says she is not sure what irked them more — her decision to convert or her decision to marry Murtaza.
 “I think it was both,” the 29-year-old says.